vishal-ahirwar/flick/README.md

 ---
-# Aura
+# Solix
 [![License: BSD-3-Clause](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
-**Aura** is a powerful tool for C/C++ learners, designed to streamline the process of setting up and managing projects.
-With Aura, you can focus on learning and coding instead of dealing with repetitive tasks like creating folders, writing CMake files, or compiling manually.
+**Solix** is a powerful tool for C/C++ learners, designed to streamline the process of setting up and managing projects.
+With Solix, you can focus on learning and coding instead of dealing with repetitive tasks like creating folders, writing CMake files, or compiling manually.

 ---

 ## About

 Learning C/C++ and tired of manually managing files, folders, and compilation?
-Aura automates these tasks by:
+Solix automates these tasks by:

 - **Automated Project Initialization**: Generate a professional-grade project structure complete with a `CMakeLists.txt` file.
 - **Organized Folder Setup**: Start every project with a clean, intuitive folder hierarchy.